jagdishthakur904/samsung-pd-training/README.md

 <details>
 <summary>Labs</summary>

-Certainly!
-Let's structure and elaborate on the provided information about observing for 40% utilization and the subsequent steps in the design process.

 ### Observing for 40% of Utilization

 In this phase, we aim to observe the design with a targeted core utilization of 40%.
 The steps involve modifying constraints, adjusting the core utilization in the design, generating reports, and examining the CTS schematic.